Microplastics Evaluations and Regulatory Support

 Our services include:

-To ensure successful market entry into the EU, cosmetic businesses should be aware of and prepared for the microplastics restriction to ensure their cosmetic product formulas are compliant.
+To ensure successful market entry into the EU, cosmetic businesses should be aware of for the microplastics restriction to ensure their cosmetic product formulas are compliant.

 Our team of experts are available to address the regulatory and compliance needs of the cosmetics, home, and personal care industry.
 If you have any questions or concerns, we’re here to help!